chef/automate/dev-docs/[Draft]Automate HA document_Internal_preview.md

 S3FullAccess (for aws AmazonS3FullAccess)
 ```
 We also have to create IAM role to give access of s3 to elasticsearch instances.
+Because ES instance wiill try to communicate s3 so we have to assign role for that.

 These permissions can either be directly added to the user or can be added via IAM Group.